-TEXTBOOKS: Students may purchase textbooks through Christian Brothers' official online bookstore, mbsdirect.net, or any other vendor offering the exact ISBN number.
+TEXTROOKS: Students may purchase textbooks through Christian Brothers' official online bookstore, mbsdirect.net, or any other vendor offering the exact ISBN number.
 Each student should place his/her name prominently in several places in each textbook as soon as it is purchased to help prevent loss or theft of books.
 The school's "Lost and Found" is located in the Main Office.
 Upon completion of classes, students may keep their books, sell them back through the mbsdirect.net buy-back program, or donate them at the end of the school year.

 The school does not assume responsibility for lost or stolen textbooks, calculators, or supplies.
-Students should always be careful to keep their property within sight and not leave belongings unattended.
+Students should always be mindful of their property and take care to keep their property within sight and not leave belongings unattended.

-STUDENT HEALTH CONCERNS: Students whose absence from school is due to a contagious disease (e.g., chicken pox, influenza, hepatitis, pink eye, mononucleosis, strep throat, etc.) will be asked to present a physician's release before being allowed to return to school.
-In certain instances, students who are experiencing mental health issues will be required by the school to present medical clearance for attendance to check that life, health, and safety issues have been addressed.
+STUDENT HEALTH CONCERNS: Students whose absence from school is due to a contagious disease (e.g.,

+Covid-19, chicken pox, influenza, hepatitis, pink eye, mononucleosis, strep throat, or any other medical illness) will be asked to present a physician's release before being allowed to return to school.
+In certain instances, students who are experiencing mental health issues will be required by the school to present medical clearance to return to school to make sure that the student's life, health, and safety issues have been professionally addressed by a licensed physician.